Monica - Travelling the Tunnel of Life

 Life Takes a Dark & Dramatic Turn

-Life has its surprises and sometimes a mean sense of humor; life as we knew it changed dramatically and instantly.
-My father, the politician, had to flee the country to the USA as political revolution broke out in Ecuador.
+Life has its surprises and sometimes a mean sense of humour; life as we knew it changed dramatically and instantly.
+My father, the politician, had to flee the country to the USA as a political revolution broke out in Ecuador.

 As my mother tried to reconcile with the father of my baby sister, I was left for two days with an uncle and his wife.
-Sitting alone on a beach with feelings of hopelessness, abandonment and rage at the age of ten is still raw in my memory today.
-The pacific ocean in its beauty was haunting, swallowing up all my dreams and aspirations to travel like my father did.
+Sitting alone on a beach with feelings of hopelessness, abandonment, and rage at the age of ten is still raw in my memory today.
+The Pacific ocean in its beauty was haunting, swallowing up all my dreams and aspirations to travel as my father did.
 In the background, the song “If You Leave Me Now”, by Chicago, was apropos.
 If I were an adult, it would have been almost laughable.

 Garbage Bags, Our Only Pieces of Luggage

 Armed with garbage bags as our only pieces of luggage, we found ourselves staying with family and friends until I was thirteen years old.
 I swore to my mother and sister that I was taking over family responsibilities.

 At the tender age of thirteen, I began working for a living to support us and began making decisions for the three of us.
 I was determined to get out of our dark hole.
 It wasn’t someone else’s tunnel, it was my tunnel and I owned it!
 Someday, it would be my bitch!

 At fifteen, I became a self-appointed tour guide for my uncle, who owned a travel agency in Ecuador that managed tour buses to Colombia and Peru.

 Since I’ve always loved history, it was a fun way for me to work during the non-school season, travel for free, and earn money.
 The experience taught me that I could make a living doing anything.